Tuesday, April 13, 2021

 1898

-Enthusiastic Reception at Home Rule and Gulgong
+VISIT OF THE PREMIER - Enthusiastic Reception at Home Rule and Gulgong

 On Friday last the Premier the Right Hon.
 G. H. Reid, P C, Mrs Reid and party consisting of Hon.
 J Cook, PMG, Messrs Ball [Albury], Bavister [Ashfield], Clark [St Leonards], Fitzpatrick [Rylstone], Jones [Mudgee], Wilks [Balmain], M.L.A.’s, left Mudgee for Gulgong.
-The party were driven by Mr R Rouse of Biraganbil and Me C D Meares.
+The party were driven by Mr R Rouse of Biraganbil and Mr C D Meares.
 On arriving at Home Rule Mr Moroney on behalf of the residents welcomed the party to town.
 Brief addresses and refreshments partaken, thence on to Gulgong.

 In Gulgong the decorations were both extensive and charming.
 A large number of vehicles left to meet the Premier, they drew up on the side of the road near Mr Williardt’s residence one and a half miles from town.
 Troopers Sergeant Steele and Constable Bowen headed the procession, next came the Gulgong Band, then the Premier’s party followed by the Mayor and Aldermen, prominent townspeople, the procession fully a mile long.
 Coming into town along Mayne Street turned into Herbert Street then up Belmore Street into Medley Street, into Mayne Street then to the Town Hall, the party officially welcomed by the Mayor R W Heard.